-The Working with Children Check (WWCC) is an important NSW State Government requirement which contributes to the provision of a child safe environment.
+The Working with Children Check (WWCC) is an important requirement which contributes to providing children with a safe sport environment.

-Football NSW has introduced a new Working with Children Check Policy.
-For the 2018 season and beyond, it is a requirement of Football NSW that all Technical Directors, Coaches, Managers, Referees and other persons in child related roles working or volunteering with children under 18 years obtain a WWCC and provide their Club, Association, Centre, Branch or Referee Branch with a valid WWC number.
+The new 2018 FNSW Working with Children Policy requires all persons in child related roles working or volunteering with children under 18 years to apply for a WWCC and provide their WWC Number to the Club, Association or Referee Branch they register with.

 Who is exempt?